- Casino

 After lawmakers supported the legalization of sports betting for years in Kentucky, the state finally legalized the activity in March 2023.
 That was the first important step before the launch of legal sports betting in the state.

 Home of the famed Kentucky Derby, the state faced some long odds during the 2021 legislative session with just 30 days on the clock to try and pass a sports betting bill to legalize the industry.
-Well, attempts to legalize sports betting in early 2021 have come short, but supporters of the legalization continued to work on the topic.
+Well, attempts to legalize sports betting in early 2021 fell short, but supporters of legalization continued to work on the topic.

 The move in early 2021 failed because the state had to muster 60% support for a solution that would have legalized sports gambling in the state.
-With several attempts missing the mark previously, in 2023, the state made a major step forward.
+After several previous attempts missing the mark, in 2023, the state made a major step forward.

-In mid-March 2023, House Bill 551 (HB 551), proposing the legalization of sports betting in Kentucky successfully cleared the House.
+In mid-March 2023, House Bill 551 (HB 551), which proposed the legalization of sports betting in Kentucky, successfully cleared the House.
 Then, later the same month, the proposal passed the Senate.
 Once this happened, HB 551 was signed into law by Governor Andy Beshear, who effectively legalized sports betting in Kentucky.

 Latest Gambling News in Kentucky